novasamatech/parity-signer/rust/generate_message/readme.md

     - token override key `-token` immediately followed by decimals value (should be `u8`) and unit name; could be used when generating network specs for networks with several supported tokens, when normal fetch returns an array instead of a single value; could be used only with `-u` reference key in `add_specs` generation **only** for networks not known to the database;

 - `make` to `make_message` with following possible keys:
-    - optional content key: `-qr` will generate only apng qr code, `-text` will generate only text file with hex encoded message; by default, both qr code and text message are generated; content keys are expected immediately after `make` command, if at all; keys to follow could go in any order, but with content immediately following the key.
+    - optional content key: `-qr` will generate only apng qr code, `-text` will generate only text file with hex encoded message; by default, both qr code and text message are generated; content key is expected immediately after `make` command, if at all; keys to follow could go in any order, but with argument immediately following the key.
     - key `-crypto` followed by encryption variant used in message verification:
         - `ed25519`
         - `sr25519`